superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 Tiling window managers like [i3](https://i3wm.org/) and [Sway](https://swaywm.org/) try to avoid this by having applications on different workspaces (virtual desktops) which you can switch to with **Win+number**, or by having applications in a split which you switch to with the Vim direction keys **Win+hjkl**.
 This is pretty good.

-The [rofi](https://davatorium.github.io/rofi/) application launcher allows smart matching of commands or applications to launch.
+The [rofi](https://davatorium.github.io/rofi/) application launcher does smart partial matching of commands or applications to launch, narrowing down options as you type.

-So you can `rofi -show drun` and start typing "fir" then just press Enter to launch Firefox.
+So you can `rofi -show drun` and start typing `fir` then just press **Enter** to launch Firefox.

 i3 and Sway bind `rofi -show drun` to **Win+d** for this purpose.